BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

   - `Install-Module pester -scope 'AllUsers'`
   - Fix Pester installation and or path variable for PS V5 and PS V7

+- Install Powershell Script Analyzer (PSScriptAnalyzer)
+  - `Install-Module PSScriptAnalyzer -scope 'AllUsers'`
+  - Fix PSScriptAnalyzer installation and or path variable for settings specific to the machine

 Setup machine-wide Autoruns and startups avast ditto